-he hero of this dish is actually the roasted garlic.
+The hero of this Vegan Sweet Potato and Butternut Squash Risotto is actually the roasted garlic.
 It adds a depth of flavour that’s wonderful and smoky.
 This is a great vegan dish; top with a bit of grated Violife Parmesan if you wish.

 Free From: Dairy, Eggs, Gluten